National Historical Publications & Records Commission

 What should be included in narrative reports?

 Using your project's performance objectives (which were sent to you with your Grant Award Summary) as a template, provide a summary of project activities undertaken during the reporting period.
 Analyze in detail the goals met during the reporting period.
-Note any goals for the period that were not accomplished and explain how this will affect the anticipated completion date of the project.
+Note any goals for the period that were not accomplished and explain why these objectives were not achieved and how this will affect the anticipated completion date of the project.
 Note whether there is a need to revise the work plan, staffing pattern, or budget.
-Final reports should cover the entire grant period.

 Discuss the project's impact, if any, on the grant recipient or others who may have used project materials or benefited from the project.
-Mention any publicity or interest generated as a result of the project.
+Mention any publicity or interest generated because of the project.
 Please note project-related publications, speaking engagements, or professional development efforts undertaken by the staff during the grant period or planned for the future.
-We urge grant recipients to prepare and distribute their own information releases regarding their NHPRC grants.
-Please indicate In your final report, indicate whether all or part of the project activities will be continued after the end of the NHPRC grant.
-Also, indicate whether any of these activities will be supported by institutional funds or by grant funds, and if the NHPRC grant was instrumental in obtaining these funds.
+We urge grant recipients to prepare and distribute press releases regarding their NHPRC grants (for suggestions see http://www.archives.gov/nhprc/administer/publicity.html)

-Send one copy of each narrative report to the state or territorial coordinator(s) whose states or territories are involved in or affected by the project.
-When submitting your report to the Commission, please indicate the names of individuals to whom additional copies have been sent.
-Please note that all reports are Federal records, and are subject to the requirements of the Freedom of Information Act.
+If your project is a records project, send one copy of all narrative reports to the state or territorial coordinator(s) whose states or territories are involved in or affected by the project.
+Send another copy via email to the NHPRC program officer assigned to your grant.
+When submitting your report to the Commission staff, please indicate the names of individuals to whom additional copies have been sent.
+Also, please include your grant number on all correspondence and reports.
+Your program officer will contact you if additional information or clarification is needed.

 What additional information should be submitted to the NHPRC?